Voluntary Disclosure and Personalized Pricing: Introduction

-We use these insights to study competitive behavior in a model of Bertrand duopoly with horizontally differentiated products where the firms are uncertain of the consumer's location.
-The consumer can disclose information about her location to the firms, who then simultaneously make price offers to her.
-As before, we compare the outcomes when the consumer can disclose, either via simple or rich evidence, with a benchmark model in which there is no personalized pricing.
-Here, voluntary disclosure and personalized pricing is particularly beneficial to consumer surplus because of a new economic force: \emph{information can be selectively disclosed to amplify competition}.\footnote{We focus on horizontal differentiation because it is the minimal setting where this force appears.
-Without product differentiation, Bertrand competition reduces prices to marginal cost regardless of information disclosure.
-If differentiation is vertical, voluntary disclosure and personalized pricing lead to segmentations similar to the monopolistic setting (where the consumer does not benefit from simple evidence and the pooling equilibria with rich evidence are similar). }
+We show that stronger conclusions emerge in competitive markets.
+We consider general competitive markets with differentiated products, in which the consumer demands a single unit.
+The differentiation may be purely horizontal or have both horizontal and vertical components.
+The firms are uncertain of the consumer's preferences and the consumer can disclose information about her preferences to the firms, who then simultaneously make price offers to her.
+As before, we compare the outcomes when consumers can disclose information --- either via simple or rich evidence --- against a benchmark model in which there is no personalized pricing.
+Here, voluntary disclosure and personalized pricing is particularly beneficial to consumer surplus because of a new economic force: \emph{information can be selectively disclosed to amplify competition}.

-More specifically, we show that if the distribution of consumer location has a symmetric and log-concave density, then an equilibrium in the game with simple evidence (where the consumer's disclosure strategies are all-or-nothing) improves consumer welfare for every type relative to the no-personalized-pricing benchmark.
-With rich evidence, one can do even better by using the greedy segmentation strategy similar to that used in the monopolist's problem, with pools becoming progressively finer as one approaches the central type from either end.
+More specifically, if the distribution of consumer preferences is symmetric and log-concave, then an equilibrium in the game with simple evidence (where the consumer's disclosure strategies are all-or-nothing) improves consumer welfare for every type relative to the no-personalized-pricing benchmark.
+Rich evidence allows one to do even better by using a greedy segmentation strategy similar to that used in the monopolist problem.
+But in a competitive market, rich evidence is unnecessary for these Pareto gains, and simple evidence suffices.

-\paragraph{Implications:} From this stylized model, we draw two broad lessons for policy.
-First, voluntary disclosure facilitates price concessions in both monopolistic and competitive markets.
+\paragraph{Implications:} The goal of our exercise is to use a simple model to inform the ongoing regulatory debate on consumer consent.
+From this stylized model, we draw two broad lessons for policy.
+First, voluntary disclosure can facilitate price concessions in both monopolistic and competitive markets.
 Thus, there is something missing in the view that tracking involves a tradeoff between the benefits of personalized products and the costs of personalized prices.
 Even without the benefits of product personalization, a consumer can benefit from personalized pricing when she has control.
 Disclosure generates discounts and amplifies competition.